akkartik/mu/README.md

 <img alt='ex2.mu' src='html/ex2.mu.png'>

 There are no expressions; functions consist of only statements that operate on variables.
-Most statements in Mu translate to [a single machine code instruction](http://akkartik.github.io/mu/html/mu_instructions.html).
+Most statements in Mu translate to [a single machine-code instruction](http://akkartik.github.io/mu/html/mu_instructions.html).
 Variables reside in memory by default.
 Programs must specify registers when they want to use them.
 Functions must return results in registers.
 Execution begins at the function `main`, which always returns its result in register